cosmos/ibc-rs/.changelog/unreleased/breaking-changes/839-add-memo-field-for-token-escrow.md

-- `[ibc-app-transfer]` add `memo` field to `escrow-coins-*()` methods, allowing implementors to pass in arbitrary data needed for their use case.
+- `[ibc-app-transfer]` add `memo` field to `escrow-coins-*()` methods, allowing implementors to pass in arbitrary data particular to their environment ([\#839](https://github.com/cosmos/ibc-rs/issues/837))
-  ([\#839](https://github.com/cosmos/ibc-rs/issues/837))